Skip to main content

 Do more homework.
 Check their website.
 Call and ask for information.
 Ask the receptionist for the name of the internship director and then speak to that person.
 Some companies are quite formal in the way they go about selecting interns.
 Others are very informal.
 It all depends on the company.
 You just have to get a feel for what they want.
 A cover letter in the body of an email with an attached resume is usually a good way to go about it.
 Always verify names and titles of people you write to.
 What you really want to do is set up an interview.
 Then you can show them what a wonderful person you are and convince them you will be an asset to the company.
 Always remember to look at things from their point of view.
 They want someone who is eager to learn, who is mature and motivated, who can contribute to the organization, who would qualify as a potential hire and who is pleasant to work with.
 Make sure they see those things in you.

 The cover letter should be one page, and should be concise and well-written because it will be the first impression you make with a potential employer.
 Write your letter in a way that emphasizes your skills and how they relate to the position you desire.
 Also, mention something you know about the company.
 Don’t send a form letter.
 Sure, you can use a template, but make your letter specific to each company.
 Touch on the most outstanding activities and experiences on your resume.
 Close your letter by offering times when you will be available to interview.
 Then follow up with a call or email.
 Be assertive without being obnoxious.
 Resumes should also be one page and should highlight your accomplishments.
-You are encouraged to go to the Career Center in Martin Hall for help with resume building, letter writing and interview preparation.
+You are encouraged to go CLA Career Services for help with resume building, letter writing and interview preparation.
 They are there to help you.

 Do all of your homework about the company and think of questions to ask the interviewers.
 If you are prepared, they will be impressed.
 They want to know you are serious about the internship.
 Dress appropriately – it is always better to dress up than it is to dress down.
 Don’t wear excessive cologne or jewelry, as they may be distracting.
 Bring a notebook to take notes when the interviewer explains the position and bring a portfolio of examples of your work.
 Never speak negatively about former employers, or of others in general.
 Offer complete answers to the questions, but don’t take too long on any question.
 Be sure to follow up with a thank you note for every person you spoke with during the interview.

-The reality for our majors is that you will probably not be paid as an intern.
+The reality for our majors is that you may not be paid as an intern.
 However, it is certainly okay if you are.
 Some organizations do pay, and that happens in various ways.
 Some pay an hourly rate.
 Others pay a stipend, say $500 for the semester.
 The organization may offer to pay parking and take you to lunch.
 This issue should be discussed during the interview, but it should not be the first question you ask.

 Companies often have realty information packets for employees new to the area.
 Ask for information or suggestions from the employer.
 If the internship program has a large number of interns, ask other interns if they need roommates to cut the cost of rent.
 Ultimately, you are responsible for your living arrangements.